 The on-site soils may be used as structural fill beneath the post-tensioned slabs.
-All fill soils should be compacted to a minimum of 9% of ASTM D-698 Standard Proctor.
-As most of the on-site soils are highly expansive, we recommend that compaction should be done at moisture contents of Optimum moisture Content (OMC) to 3% wet of OMC.
+All fill soils should be compacted to a minimum of 95% of ASTM D-698 Standard Proctor.
+As most of the on-site soils have low expansive properties, we recommend that compaction should be done at moisture contents of ± 2 of Optimum-Moisture-Content (OMC).